kubos/kubos/docs/architecture-overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The communication service is responsible for maintaining the space/ground link.
-This service provides UDP passthrough so the details of the radio link (packetization, the encryption, etc.) are transparent to the onboard services.
+This service provides packet passthrough so the details of the radio link (packetization, the encryption, etc.) are transparent to the onboard services.

-The usage of this UDP passthrough over the space/ground link is governed by two major use cases: nominal operations and error recovery.
+The usage of this packet passthrough over the space/ground link is governed by two major use cases: nominal operations and error recovery.

 Nominal Operations
 ^^^^^^^^^^^^^^^^^^